Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Their grim report on the crew’s condition was pretty much exactly what Caruthers had expected.
 Team 2 reported much the same aboard the *Toruyn* and First Fang had nothing but bad news from the *Mokohur.* HEAT Team 3, boarding the *Erivuhn,* encountered a handful of stranded Hunters that had been left behind by their retreating fleet, and dealt with them accordingly.
 Again, no survivors.

 It was that last news that prompted Caruthers’ heavy sigh.
 A defeat, then.
 Technically.
-Yes, they’d sunk a Broodship, forced the enemy to withdraw and saved the cargo for safe delivery to Ugunduvur… But the primary objective had been saving those crews, if they could.
+Yes, they’d sunk a Broodship, forced the enemy to withdraw and saved the cargo for safe delivery to Ugunduvur...
+But the primary objective had been saving those crews, if they could.

 Daar clearly felt the same frustration just as keenly, even if he had a tight lid on it.
 There was a terrible fire behind his eyes when Caruthers called him and Grand Admiral Ak’kk’brr; his mind was clearly set on vengeance.